-APPROVAL OF ADVISORY AGREEMENT AND SUB-ADVISORY AGREEMENT
+APPROVAL OF ADVISORY AGREEMENTS & INVESTMENT SUB-ADVISORY AGREEMENTS

-A discussion regarding the basis for the Board's approval of the Advisory Agreement and the Sub-Advisory Agreement with respect to the Fund will be available in the Fund's semi-annual report to shareholders for the period ended January 31, 2024.
+A discussion regarding the basis for the Board's approval of the Advisory Agreement and the Sub-Advisory Agreement for each Fund except the Strive FAANG 2.0 ETF is available in such Funds' Semi-Annual Report to shareholders for the fiscal period ended January 31, 2023.
+A discussion regarding the basis for the Board's approval of the Advisory Agreement and the Sub-Advisory Agreement for the Strive FAANG 2.0 ETF will be available in the Fund's Semi-Annual Report to shareholders for the fiscal period ending January 31, 2024.